© Luchschen | Dreamstime.com

 And what does water do for the body?
 The benefits of drinking water are many: It’s vital for almost every function in the body.
 Water acts as a building block, a solvent for chemical reactions, and a transport material for nutrients and waste.

 Water also helps maintain blood volume and allows proper circulation, helps regulate our body temperature, and acts as a shock absorber for our joints and our brain.
 There are still more health benefits of water: It helps lubricate the linings of our inner organs and maintains healthy kidney function.[1,2]

 Drinking plenty of water can help keep your body healthy and functioning at its highest capacity.
 Staying hydrated will help you to:

 - Improve physical performance.
 During physical activity, our bodies use up a lot of water.
-Staying hydrated before, during, and after exercise helps to protect your body from harm, and it also helps you to perform better.
+So stay hydrated before, during, and after exercise helps to protect your body from harm, and to help you to perform better.
 Proper hydration can reduce fatigue, improve endurance, lower your maximum heart rate, and more.
 It can also help you to be less sore after exercise.[1,3,4]

 - Help you to lose weight.
 Are you having trouble with your weight loss efforts?
 Increasing your water intake may help you achieve better results.
 Studies show that people who are on diets lose more weight when they also increase their water intake.[5,6] In one study, people on weight loss diets who drank 500 ml of water before each of their three daily meals for 12 weeks lost 4.6 more pounds on average than people who did not drink the additional water.